 Taronga is a world-class zoo with some of the best views over Sydney Harbour.
 It is home to 350 different species and 4000 animals in total.
 As you would expect there are lots of Australian animal in the mix with the Wild Australia section covering Kangaroos, wallabies, Koalas, wetlands birds, nocturnal native animals and my favourite spot, the Platypus House.
 While there is a chance you will come across some Aussie wildlife on your travels, it is tough to find platypus in the wild so do not miss this chance!
 The zoo is open every day of the year.

 Kids under five years: Enjoy the bird and seal shows

 The zoo has a bunch of free shows every day, but the two that are always a hit with younger kids are the farm walk and the pat a pet talk.
 The free flight bird show and the seal show are also favourites!
 I suggest you check the schedule the day before and plan your day around the talks you want to join.

 Taronga has put together a bunch of missions on their free app to help kids get involved in their zoo visit.
 They choose one of six missions and learn more about wildlife on your visit.

 Active Families: Wild Ropes

 Explore the zoo from above – Wild Ropes is a 90-minute tour where you get the chance to watch the native wildlife from above.
 Using flying foxes watch the kangaroos, koalas and emus go about their day from your bird’s eye view.
-Suitable for kids over 3 years, the younger riders will have 2 courses allowing them to view koalas and possums.
-Kids over 8 and adults can ride all 4 courses.
+Suitable for kids over three years, the younger riders will have two courses allowing them to view koalas and possums.
+Kids over 8 and adults can ride all four courses.
 Find out more here